Table of Contents

 Conclusion

-The real question with Marketo Salesforce integration is not just whether you can set it up, but whether it truly fits the way your teams work today and how you expect them to scale tomorrow.
+Marketo Salesforce integration works, but it is not simple, and it is not cheap.
+The real question is whether the complexity is worth it for the way your team actually works.
 Integration is powerful, but it comes with ongoing trade-offs in complexity, cost, and governance.
 The best decision happens when businesses evaluate not only the technical capabilities but also the operational realities behind adoption.

 Marketing automation done right has proven benefits.
 Research shows it delivers a 12.2% reduction in marketing overhead and boosts sales productivity by 14.5%, largely by cutting manual effort and freeing teams to focus on higher-value work.
 That’s the efficiency benchmark organizations should measure their integration choices against.